angsuman/jmdns/README.md

 ## How to create jar
 Copy zip from github or clone the repository

-Run the following in the directory to create jar file (no dependencies) ant jar
+Run the following in the directory to create jar file (no dependencies):

+ant jar